UMSU Condemns the University’s Handling of Alleged Sexual Assault Against PhD Student

 “We cannot comment on this individual case, as it is a legal matter resolved in court and we are not privy to the details,” said the GSA Women’s Officer, Eliza Colgrave.

-The National Tertiary Education Union, Professor Kotagiri, and the student’s legal representatives did not respond to Farrago’s request for comment.
+The National Tertiary Education Union, Professor Kotagiri, and the student’s legal representatives did not respond for comment.

 A survey conducted by the Australian Women’s History Network in 2018 revealed that academics and PhD students experience a high level of sexual harassment and gender discrimination in Australian universities.
 It found that approximately fifty per cent of the participants experienced sexual abuse or harassment in the workplace.

-UMSU Women’s Department provided the following support services.
+UMSU Women’s Department has provided the following support services.

 - Centre Against Sexual Assault House http://www.casahouse.com.au/